malakaispann/Portfolio/README.md

 ## Future Plans

 1. Currently, the site only showcases highlight projects.
-I plan on creating a section to include less prominent ones.
+I plan on developing a mechanism to showcase the less prominent projects.

 Any major changes other than the one(s) above won't be happening in this site.
+I'm too busy building other cool stuff.
 I might create a new version though.

 See my [personal thoughts and takeaways](./Final_Thoughts.md) from this project.

 Thanks,

 \- Kay